Live video streaming apps of the year with SendBird

 Interaction above engagement

 A live show has inherent difficulties in two aspects at the least, the fact that it is live and that it is difficult to grab the attention of the audience at all times.
-In addition, live video streaming requires its’ audience to be live at the same time as the show and therefore limits lifetime engagement and potential for engagement after the show.
+In addition, live video streaming requires its’ audience to be live at the same time as the show and therefore limits lifetime engagement and the potential for engagement after the show.
 To make it harder, the show is not editable before presenting, which makes excitement level, climax and anti-climax difficult to anticipate, resulting in sudden drop offs.
 Ultimately, Nexon’s eSports team decided to address the two issues simultaneously by adding in-app chat on top of the live video streaming interface.

 Requirements of chat with a mass audience chat/interaction